-Some provincial energy conservation centers have received financial support from the central government in support of the 20% energy/GDP reduction target.
-A total of 20 energy conservation centers have received such funding, including nine (Xinjiang, Ningxia, Qinghai, Gansu, Yunnan, Guizhou, Sichuan, Shanxi, Guangxi) that received 4M RMB¥ (\$571,000), two (Jiangxi and Neimeng) that received 3M RMB¥ (\$429,000) and nine (Liaoning, Helongjiang, Jilin, Hubei, Henan, Shannxi, Hunan, Anhui, Chongqing) that received 2.4 million RMB¥ (\$343,000).
-At the same time, local governments will allocate at least the same amount of money as received from the central government as support funds to local energy conservation centers (Jiang, 2006).
+Twenty provincial energy conservation centers have received financial support from the central government in support of the 20% energy/GDP reduction target, including 9 (Xinjiang, Ningxia, Qinghai, Gansu, Yunnan, Guizhou, Sichuan, Shanxi, and Guangxi) that received 4 M RMB¥ (\$571,000), two (Jiangxi and Neimeng) that received 3 M RMB¥ (\$429,000) and 9 (Liaoning, Helongjiang, Jilin, Hubei, Henan, Shannxi, Hunan, Anhui, and Chongqing) that received 2.4 million RMB¥ (\$343,000).
+At the same time, local governments will allocate at least the same amount of money as received from the central government as support funds to local energy conservation centers ([iang, 2006).